-The 1000 year old pub is set in the pretty village of Bardsey and has a ton of history in its arsenal, dating all the way back to Viking times.
+The Bingley Arms is a 1,000-year-old pub is set in the pretty village of Bardsey and has a ton of history in its arsenal, dating all the way back to Viking times.

 The original English pub (as it describes itself) is officially the first pub in the UK, dating back to sometime between AD 905 and AD 953.
 The place was known for serving as a safe house for Catholic priests and those under threat by Henry VIII’s Dissolution of the Monasteries, under the name ‘The Priests Inn’.

-The inn still houses an inglenook fireplace and a 17th century original Dutch oven, which was used for making bread, and is one of few still remaining in its original spot.
-Not only that, there are still priest holes remaining in the chimney – which were used to hide priests during a time that Catholics were persecuted under Queen Elizabeth I’s reign.
+The inn still houses an inglenook fireplace and a 17th-century original Dutch oven, which was used for making bread, and is one of few still remaining in its original spot.
+Not only that, there are still priest holes remaining in the chimney – which were used to hide priests during a time when Catholics were persecuted under Queen Elizabeth I’s reign.

 Beer garden fans will also be pleased to hear that The Bingley Arm’s has a fantastic one – but more interestingly, it has a Yew Tree in the back that predates the pub itself.
 Yew Trees carry a lot of mythology, with a popular story suggesting they were used to purify the graves of plague victims.

 Bringing it back to the present day, The Bingley Arm’s now operates as a pub and restaurant, priding itself on its locally sourced food and selection of fine wines sourced from around the world.
-The menu is varied with something for everyone, including traditional British dishes such as Steak & Ale pie, fish & chips and bangers & mash.
+The menu is varied with something for everyone, including traditional British dishes such as Steak & Ale pie, fish & chips, and bangers & mash.
+If you’re looking for a recommendation, however, for us, it’s all about the Sunday roast.

 The pub didn’t receive its current name until 1780, when the Inn was acquired by Lord Bingley.